Who makes the best turmeric supplements available in the UK?

-Going beyond it being used in cooking, athletes, and in the case of football4football, professional footballers, turmeric is being consumed as a supplement to boost performance.
+Going beyond it being used in cooking, athletes, and in the case of football4football, professional footballers, turmeric is being used as a supplement to boost performance and recover from injury.
 When it comes to sports nutrition, the pros want the best.

 But, what makes something the best?
-In the case of supplements, the best are usually the ones that have had time and indeed money spent to develop them.
+With supplements, the best are usually the ones that have had time and indeed money spent to develop them.
 With so many products out there online, knowing what to look for, and how to actually take turmeric is key.
 From our own research within the game, raw turmeric root is what gives the product its punch.

-However, there are different ingredients that are now paired with turmeric all aimed at giving added effect.
-There are also different ways to take turmeric before you even start looking at what are the best turmeric supplements available in the UK or anywhere else for that matter.
+However, selected ingredients are now being paired with turmeric with the aim of giving added effect.
+There are also different ways to take turmeric before you even start looking at what are the best turmeric supplements available in the UK, or anywhere else for that matter.
 Don't worry though, football4football will cut through all the sales jargon to give you the low-down on the best turmeric supplements for a footballer’s needs.

 CHOICE: Turmeric supplementation can be taken in various ways